ansonhe97/Grove-Starter-Kit/Grove-Beginner-Kit-For-Arduino.md

 Call these functions to read the temperature and humidity and store them in defined variables.

-- **Demo Effect and Serial Print Result:**
+**Demo Effect and Serial Print Result:**

-The surrounding temperature and humidity appears on the OLED screen.
+The surrounding temperature and humidity appear on the OLED screen.

-- **Breakout Guide**
+- <font size=5;font color=#314B9F >Breakout Guide</font>

 Use Grove cable to connect the OLED to Seeeduino Lotus's **I2C** interface (Note: I2C's default address is 0x78).
 Connect the Grove Temperature and Humidity Sensor to Seeeduino Lotus's digital signal interface **D3**.

-### 9. Air Pressure Sensor
+### Lesson 9: Measuring Surrounding Air Pressure

 Grove Air Pressure Sensor(BMP280) is a breakout board for Bosch BMP280 high-precision and low-power digital barometer.
 This module can be used to measure temperature and atmospheric pressure accurately.
-As the atmospheric pressure changes with altitude, it can also measure approximate altitude of a place.
+As the atmospheric pressure changes with altitude, it can also measure the approximate altitude of a place.

-- **Components Involved:**
+- <font size=5;font color=#314B9F >Components Involved</font>
     1. Seeeduino Lotus
     2. Grove Air Pressure Sensor
     3. Grove cable(if broken out)

 ![](http://files.seeedstudio.com/wiki/Grove-Beginner-Kit-For-Arduino/img/AirPressure.png)

-- **Hardware connection:**
+- <font size=5;font color=#314B9F >Hardware connection</font>
     - **Module connection:**
         - Default connection by PCB stamp hole.
     - The Seeeduino is then connected to the computer via a USB cable.

-- **Software code:**
+- <font size=5;font color=#314B9F >Software Code</font>
     - Open Arduino IDE.
     - Install the **Grove Barometer Sensor library**: Navigate to **Sketch** -> **Include Library** -> **Manage Libraries...** and Search for the keyword "**Grove BMP280**" in the **Library Manager**, then install.
-  - Copy the following code, click Verify to check for syntax errors.Verify that there are no errors, and you can upload the code.
+    - Copy the following code, click Verify to check for syntax errors.
+Verify that there are no errors, and you can upload the code.
-  - In this program, acceleration information are sent from the sensor to Seeeduino via I2C bus and then Seeeduino printed them onto the serial monitor.
+    - In this program, Barometer sensor information is sent from the sensor to Seeeduino via I2C bus and then Seeeduino printed them onto the serial monitor.
 Open the **serial monitor** to check the result.

 ```Cpp
 //Air pressure detection